Entrepreneur Training Schools

 - Construction sites

 What are the qualities of a successful entrepreneur?

 - Passionate about their business: They love what they do and are willing to put in as many hours as it takes to make their business succeed.

 - Determined: They're focused on a goal and are prepared to learn from setbacks or failures.

-- Self-motivated: They do whatever needs to be done because they know that the success of their business ultimately rests with them.
+- Self-motivated: They do whatever needs to be done because they know that their business's success ultimately rests with them.

 - Unafraid of taking calculated risks: They don't hesitate to venture into the unknown and try something that's never been done before if they believe there is a good expectation of success.

 - Creative and innovative: They're always looking for ways to improve and do things better than the competition, and they're willing to adapt their strategies as circumstances change.

 How do I begin a startup with no money?

 A lack of funds is a challenge, but there are things you can do to overcome that issue: